GuusK/disruptIT/README.md

   "ticketSaleStarts": "2015-08-01T00:00:00.001Z", // From when to register "providePreferences": false,     // If people can signup for sessions.
   "hideMenu": false,               // Not used in disruptIT

-  "speakerids": {                  // IDs of the speakers.
-Used for enrolling of sessions.
-    // IDs should be the same in the speaker array "session1": ["ses1.1", "ses1.2", "ses1.3"],
-    "session2": ["panel", "winand", "quintor"],
-    "session3": ["ses3.1", "ses3.2"]
-  },
-  // More details on the IDs on the speakers "speakers": [
-    {
-      "name": "Guus Klinkenberg",                       // Name to display "id": "ses1.1",                                   // ID that is also in speakerids "limit": 9001,                                    // Limit of a session "company": "SNiC",                                // Company/institute that person is from and want mentioned "image": "/images/logo2.png",                     // path to photo
-      "talk": "Programmer extrodinair | because he is", // Some title, used in overview "hidden": false                                   // Whether or not they should be visible },
-    {
-      "name": "Arian van Putten",
-      "id": "ses1.2",
-      "limit": 42,
-      "company": "",
-      "image": "/images/logo2.png",
-      "talk": "Because he started creating this back-end", "hidden": false
-    }
-  ],
-  // List of presenters/dagvoorzitters
-  "presenters": [
-    {
-      "name": "Naam",                // Name to display
-      "company": "bedrijf",          // Company/institute that person is from and want mentioned "image": "/images/logo2.png",  // path to photo
-      "hidden": false
-    }
-  ],
   // Used for matching
   // Choices are automatically generated based on order of this list.
   // Works although the order is not guaranteed by JSON standard.